acquia/statsgod/README.md

 # Statsgod

 Statsgod is an experimental Go implementation (or deviation) of Etsy's statsd service.
-It does not yet support all statsd metric types, configuration options or other capabilities and has not yet been thoroughly tested.
+It does not yet support all statsd configuration options or other capabilities and has not yet been performance tested.
+All of the metric types are not yet thoroughly tested.

 The original statsd was written in node.js.
 This version is written in Go and utilizes capabilities such as Go channels to improve overall concurrency and scalability.

 ## Usage
 ---